dwp/vault-infrastructure/README.md

 # Building a Vault Infrastructure
 [Vault](https://www.hashicorp.com/products/vault/) is a secure, reliable store for password, encryption keys, SSL Certificates.
-[Terraform](https://www.hashicorp.com/products/terraform/) is used to provision a Vault infrastructure with [Consul](https://www.hashicorp.com/products/consul/) backend for high availability (HA).
+[Terraform](https://www.hashicorp.com/products/terraform/) is used to provision a Vault infrastructure with [Consul](https://www.hashicorp.com/products/consul/) backend for high availability (HA) on Blue/Green setup.
 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is used as a wrapper over terraform code to put dependencies between folders and execute all folders.

 ## Vault Infrastructure Layout
 The code for Vault Infrastructure is divided into three functions: